mloning/website/content/posts/configuring-custom-domain-with-github-pages-and-squarespace.md

 For more details, see the Squarespace docs on [pointing to a non-Squarespace site].

+It can take up to 24 hours for your new configuration to take effect.
+You can check that the DNS check is successful on the GitHub Pages page of your repository settings.
+Once your changes have propagated, you should be able to navigate to your custom domain and see your `<user>.github.io content`.

 [pointing to a non-Squarespace site]: https://support.squarespace.com/hc/en-us/articles/215744668#toc-point-to-a-non-squarespace-site

 ## 3. Verify custom domain for GitHub Pages

-To secure custom domain from takeovers, you need to add a TXT record.
+To secure your custom domain from takeovers, you need to add a TXT record.

 To generate the TXT hostname and value, follow the GitHub Pages docs for [verifying a custom domain].

 Then add the TXT record to the Squarespace DNS settings.
 For details, see the Squarespace docs on [adding a TXT record].

+Again, it can take up to 24 hours for the new DNS configuration to take effect.
+Once the changes have been propagated, you can complete the domain verification on GitHub.

 [adding a TXT record]: https://support.squarespace.com/hc/en-us/articles/360002101888#toc-txt-records
 [verifying a custom domain]: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages

-## 4. Final checks

-It can take up to 24 hours for your new configuration to take effect.

-You can also check that the DNS check is successful on the GitHub Pages page of your repository settings.

-Once your changes have propagated, you should be able to navigate to your custom domain and see your `<user>.github.io content`.